Andrew F. Pierce

-In 2006 and 2007, Andrew was elected President of the Palo Alto Area Bar Association.
-He has been selected by his peers as a Fellow in the prestigious Litigation Counsel of America and has also been named as a ‘Superlawyer’ in both employment law and business litigation.
+Andrew was twice elected President of the Palo Alto Area Bar Association.
+He has been selected by his peers as a Fellow in the prestigious Litigation Counsel of America and has also been named as a ‘Superlawyer’ for many years.

 Andrew has been a faculty member of Lincoln Law School in San Jose and John F. Kennedy University Law School in Walnut Creek.
 He has taught entertainment and sports law, constitutional law and appellate advocacy.
 He has also appeared as a guest lecturer on employment law for start up businesses at the Santa Clara University law school for over ten years.

-Andrew was appointed to the Santa Clara County Human Relations Commission by Supervisor Joe Simitian in 1998 and reappointed by Supervisor Liz Kniss in 2001.
+Andrew was appointed to terms with the Santa Clara County Human Relations Commission by Supervisor Joe Simitian and by Supervisor Liz Kniss.
 He was elected Chair of the Commission in 2002 and 2003.
 He was appointed by the Palo Alto City Council to serve on the Palo Alto Human Relations Commission from 1997 to 2003 and was elected Chair in 2000 and 2001.

 Andrew resides on the San Francisco Peninsula, where he enjoys amateur astronomy, San Francisco Giants baseball, music and spending time with his family.